When Do Babies Start To Kick and How Much Should They?

 Month 5: This is when the fun usually starts.
 Most new parents report feeling their first movements around this time.
 Once you feel them, they’ll get stronger and more distinct over time.
 Baby still has plenty of room to move around in the womb.
 If you haven’t felt movement by mid-month, your health provider might order an ultrasound to check on baby’s development.
 No need to worry, every baby and body is different!

 Month 6: baby will start picking up the pace as leg movements are more coordinated.
 You may start noticing patterns, but it’s just as likely for the baby kicks to be random.

-Month 8: there is a little less room for baby to move around but you will still feel wiggles, kicks and punches.
-It might be more common to start feeling them roll over in a swooping motion.
+Month 8: there is a little less room for your baby to move around but you will still feel wiggles, kicks, and punches.
+It might be more common to start feeling them rollover in a swooping motion.
 This can also be a really fun time to start playing with them by poking your belly and having them kick back!

 Month 9: baby is almost full weight and length, meaning there is not much space in there for them to stretch.
 You may be feeling baby’s foot lodging into your ribs as they turn head-down in preparation for birth.
 It can be uncomfortable, but a little nudge or shift in position could help bring some relief.
 Monitoring baby’s kicks are important (see below) and if you experience any changes or feel something is off, reach out to your health practitioner.

-When will other people be able to feel the baby move?
+When will other people be able to feel the baby kicking?

 When or even if others will be able to feel baby kick depends on the position of your placenta.
 In the case of an anterior placenta, for example, it‘ll be harder for others to feel baby’s movements.
 Your labour support person, partner, parents, siblings and friends will usually be able to feel baby’s kicks when you’re around 24 to 28 weeks pregnant.